divyanshsood22/Staff-Roles/README.md

 ` 7 ` **Designers** : People who make banners, emojis, stickers, backgrounds for the server.

 ` 8 ` **Partners** : People who have done partnership with us.

+` 9 ` **No Ping / No Tags / No DMs** : Special people that should not be disturbed or else you will be given a special treatment from Tushar.